Truth and Reconciliation Commission (Germany): The 1992 commission (Commission of Inquiry for the Assessment of History and Consequences of the SED Dictatorship in Germany)

-The commission was created on May 14, 1992 and released its report in June 1994.
+The commission was created on May 14, 1992, and released its report in June 1994.
 It was set up by members of the German Parliament in March 1992.
 In the early 1990s, all archives of the GDR as well as the SED were made available to scholars.
 When the commission began, the commissioners had access to all the records that could be found.

 The commission had 27 members, led by the East German parliamentarian and human rights activist Rainer Eppelmann.
 Other members included Markus Meckel, Gerd Poppe, Dr. Dorothea Wils, Dirk Hansen, and Dr. Dietman Keller.

 Establishment

 Germany established a truth commission as a result of ongoing social tensions and problems affecting the country, in hopes that it would be a solution.
-Additionally, many Germans wanted answers about the SED dictatorship and the effects it had on "the possibilities of political and moral rehabilitation of the victims."
+Additionally, many Germans wanted answers about the SED dictatorship and "about the possibilities of political and moral rehabilitation of the victims".
 The German government and parliament also felt strongly about the commission, believing that it was essential to unify Germany.
 Instead of retributive justice, the German Parliament opted for a focus on restorative justice because of ongoing social problems, aiming at non-violent reconciliation of those problems.